bweems/cs231a/README.md

 MSRA-B : http://research.microsoft.com/en-us/um/people/jiansun/SalientObject/salient_object.htm
 ECSSD: http://www.cse.cuhk.edu.hk/leojia/projects/hsaliency/dataset.html

+See the 'Karan' branch for context aware saliency code

 Note: all files expect to be run from the directory they are housed in.
 Data set directories should only contain the approproate images, beware of compression artifacts The MSRA-B data set is formated in a weird way.
 The data set is divided into sets of 500 images, so there are 10 subdirectories under the MSRA-B directory.
 The code requries that you rename directory "9" to "10" and directory "8" to "9".
 This is so that the first part of the image names match the directory they are in.